-Literature search (10%) - due Jan 26
+Literature search (10%) - due Jan 22

-You will conduct a literature search, and find two papers in which rats (or mice if justifiable) underwent inhibitory learning, and provide a report of the task design and parameters used, as well as the findings of the paper (including details of neural substrates explored, if applicable).
-You will be provided with a guided document entitled 'Literature Search and Experiment Preparation' that you will need to fill out for this assignment, and you are to upload this document on Quercus, and email the Title and pubmed ID number of your chosen papers to the course email address (nroc63rats@gmail.com) by the deadline (26th Jan).
-Late work cannot be accepted for this document (i.e., you will earn 0% if no work is handed in) as the outcome of your search will be the basis of our discussion in class on the 27th.
+You will conduct a literature search, and find two papers in which rats underwent pavlovian to instrumental transfer, and provide a report of the task design and parameters used, as well as the findings of the paper (including details of neural substrates explored, if applicable).
+You will be provided with a guided document entitled 'Literature Search and Experiment Preparation' that you will need to fill out for this assignment, and you are to upload this document on Quercus, and email the Title and pubmed ID number of your chosen papers to the course email address (nroc63rats@gmail.com) by the deadline (22nd Jan).
+Late work cannot be accepted for this document (i.e., you will earn 0% if no work is handed in) as the outcome of your search will be the basis of our discussion in class on the 23rd.

-Introduction and Materials and Methods (15%) - due Feb 27
+Introduction and Materials and Methods (15%) - due Feb 24

 The Introduction should be a maximum of 650 words in length.
-A lengthy review of the topic is discouraged, and the introduction must contain a clear, concise and relevant background of the research (Exp 1only) and a rationale for the study.
+A lengthy review of the topic is discouraged, and the introduction must contain a clear, concise and relevant background of the research and a rationale for the study.

-The Methods section must contain a description of the materials and experimental procedures (Exp 1).
+The Methods section must contain a description of the materials and experimental procedures.

-Results and Figures (15%) - due Mar 20
+Results and Figures (15%) - due Mar 17

-You will run statistical analyses of the data compiled from behavioural video scoring and cell counting, and write up the Results section and provide appropriate Figures of all the data collected.
+You will run statistical analyses of the data collected in the operant boxes, and write up the Results section and provide appropriate Figures of all the data collected (you do not need to include the anxiety test data).

-Final Paper (15%) - due Apr 10
+Final Paper (15%) - due Apr 4